 Product lines incoming

-THCV products have already burst onto the scene in California’s cannabis market.
+Products infused with this cannabinoid have already burst onto the scene in California’s cannabis market.

 According to David Lampach, CEO of California Cannabinoids, “For years, there has been high demand for THCV, but until now there have been virtually no products available.
 People are literally hungry for access to this rare but promising cannabinoid and we’ve seen a great deal of excitement.”